 There are a number of risks related to our business and our common stock that you should consider before making an investment decision.
-You should carefully consider all the information presented in the section entitled "Risk Factors" beginning on page 9 of this prospectus and the other information contained and incorporated by reference in this prospectus.
+You should carefully consider all the information presented in the section entitled "Risk Factors" beginning on page 9 of this prospectus and the other information contained in this prospectus.